MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-483-Requirements-States-Long-Term-Care-Facilities/subpart-I-Conditions-Participation-Intermediate-Care-Facilities-Individuals-Intellectual-Disabilities/section-483.460.md

 (5) To the extent permitted by State law, the facility may utilize physician assistants and nurse practitioners to provide physician services as described in this section.

-(b) *Standard: Physician participation in the individual program plan.* A physician must participate in -
+(b) *Standard: Physician participation in the individual program plan.* A physician must participate in—

 (1) The establishment of each newly admitted client's initial individual program plan as required by § 456.380 of this chapter that specified plan of care requirements for ICFs; and

 (2) If appropriate, physicians must participate in the review and update of an individual program plan as part of the interdisciplinary team process either in person or through written report to the interdisciplinary team.

 (c) *Standard: Nursing services.* The facility must provide clients with nursing services in accordance with their needs.
-These services must include -
+These services must include—

 (1) Participation as appropriate in the development, review, and update of an individual program plan as part of the interdisciplinary team process;

 (2) The development, with a physician, of a medical care plan of treatment for a client when the physician has determined that an individual client requires such a plan;

-(3) For those clients certified as not needing a medical care plan, a review of their health status which must -
+(3) For those clients certified as not needing a medical care plan, a review of their health status which must—

 (i) Be by a direct physical examination;